ezakhar/help/en/about/staminity.md

 * [Auto upload](/questions/activity-auto-sync.md) of completed activities and their comparison with the plan

-* Two types of tasks: for whole activity and for every activity segment:
+* Two types of activities: for whole activity and for every activity segment:
 ![Two types of activity plan in Staminity](https://content.staminity.com/assets/images/about/two-activity-type.png)

 * Your own templates and categories of activities: